 - Host a number of events and activities for residents and visitors to learn more about the night sky

 Partners include U3A Callander and West Perthshire Astronomy Group, Stirling Astronomical Society and the Core Callander Landscape Partnership Team.
-The project is funded by the Heritage Lottery Fund and Stirling Council’s Community Pride Fund.
+The project is funded by the Heritage Lottery Fund, Stirling Council’s Community Pride Fund and the Institute of Physics Scotland.